-We have hosted writers such as Luis Rodriguez, Dorianne Laux, Joseph Millar, Holly Payne, Kevin Clark, Gailmarie Pahmeier, Sholeh Wolpé, David Daniel, H.L.
+We have hosted writers such as Patricia Smith, Pam Houston, Luis Rodriguez, Dorianne Laux, Joseph Millar, Holly Payne, Kevin Clark, Gailmarie Pahmeier, Sholeh Wolpé, David Daniel, H.L.
 Hix, Francisco Jimenez, Juan Felipe Herrera, and Chris Abani.
 We also sponsor faculty readings, poetry open mic nights, and the annual Kokanee Literary Journal award reading.

 Get Out of My Crotch!

-Twenty-One Writers Respond to America’s War on Women’s Rights and Reproductive Health, published on January 22, 2012 by Cherry Bomb Books (an imprint of local Meyers press Bona Fide Books) to commemorate the 40th anniversary of Roe v.
+Twenty-One Writers Respond to America’s War on Women’s Rights and Reproductive Health, published on January 22, 2012 by Cherry Bomb Books (an imprint of local Meyers press Bona Fide Books),commemorates the 40th anniversary of the landmark Supreme Court case, Roe v.
 Wade.

-In this anthology, twenty-one fearless writers examine reproductive rights, access to health care, violence against women, and the rise of rape apologists in the twenty-first-century United States.
+In this anthology, 21 fearless writers examine reproductive rights, access to health care, violence against women, and the rise of rape apologists in 21st century United States.
 Illuminating intersections of gender, class, and race, these stories speak to the challenges women routinely face, the attempts to undermine their rights, and the deliberate, systemic erosion of their agency and existence as equals.
-Contributors include award-winning authors as Roxanne Gay, Rebecca K. O’Connor, Kevin Sampsell, Kate Sheppard, and Lidia Yuknavitch, and many others.
+Contributors include award-winning authors Roxanne Gay, Rebecca K. O’Connor, Kevin Sampsell, Kate Sheppard, and Lidia Yuknavitch, among many others.